City Ground: Proposed relocation

 After the 2012 takeover, Forest's new owner Fawaz Al-Hasawi announced long-term plans to build a new stadium away from the City Ground, but stated that the short term priority was to renovate and refurbish the existing ground.
 In December 2012, two new big screens were installed, one between the Trent End and the Brian Clough Stand and the other to the rear of the Lower Bridgford Stand, together with LED advertising boards around the pitch in a project costing more than £1m.
 In October 2015, the Main Stand was renamed in honour of Brian Clough's assistant manager Peter Taylor.
 Following issues with the ground's safety certificate, the capacity of the stadium was reduced to 24,357 ahead of the 2016–17 season.
-By the time of the Hasawis' sale of the club in 2017 the City Ground was criticised by the Nottingham Post for having "started to fall into a state of decay" and being "tired, dishevelled, sad and like nobody really cared any more".
+By the time of the Hasawis' sale of the club in 2017, the City Ground was criticised by the Nottingham Post for having "started to fall into a state of decay" and being "tired, dishevelled, sad and like nobody really cared any more".
 Refurbishment work was carried out in the summer of 2017 under new owner Evangelos Marinakis, including improved dressing rooms and new dugouts with cushioned seats, alongside more general maintenance work to the wider stadium.
 In 2019, the club secured a 250-year extension of their lease on the City Ground from Nottingham City Council, enabling them to move forward with redevelopment plans including the rebuilding of the Peter Taylor Stand, improvements to the Bridgford and Brian Clough Stands, and development of the wider Trentside area.
+In 2025, owner Evangelos Marinakis proposed re-naming the Bridgford Stand the John Robertson Stand in honour of John Robertson, who died on Christmas Day of that year.